peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedRational.md

 ## Constructors

 * `ExtendedRational​(BigInteger numerator,
-                BigInteger denominator) com.upokecenter.ExtendedRational`<br>
+                BigInteger denominator) ExtendedRational`<br>
  Deprecated.
-Initializes a new instance of the com.upokecenter.ExtendedRational class.
+Initializes a new instance of the ExtendedRational class.

 ## Methods